-As boy scouts children are taught how to tie varying knots.
-In fact, there are some pretty cool badges to be won for any kids who are able to respond to different scouting challenges with the use of the right ropes and knots.
+Scouts and Guides are taught how to tie varying knots.
+In fact, there are some pretty cool badges to be won for any kids who are able to respond to different challenges with the use of the right ropes and knots.

 Plus, any outdoorsman or boatsman can describe to you the importance of knowing which knots to tie.
 Depending on if you are anchoring a ship to shore, steadying a tent for a campsite or simply connecting two separate ropes, you will find that not all knots serve the same purpose, some will be more effective than others.
 That’s why we decided to put together this amazing infographic to help make things easier for you.